takanotume24/StarCloner/README.md

-# Clone Starred GitHub Repositories
+# StarCloner

-This script clones (optionally filtered by star counts) all repositories starred by a specified GitHub user onto your local machine.
+StarCloner clones (optionally filtered by star counts) all repositories starred by a specified GitHub user onto your local machine.
 If needed, you can provide a GitHub Personal Access Token via an environment variable (`GITHUB_TOKEN`) to help avoid API rate limits or access private repositories.

 ## Features